ViNN280801/2023_2024-intoduction_to_distributed_technologies-k4110-semykin-v-d/lab1/lab1_report.md

 #### Answer

 The token can be found in logs as hint says.
-It's generating during the deployment of HashiCorp Vault pod.
+It's generating during the deployment of hashicorp Vault pod.
 To view logs we need to execute the following command:

 ```bash